What to Pack for an African Safari

 6. Phone, music, tablet or laptop

-What you must pack for your safari are your phone, music, tablet or laptop – and their respective chargers, country-specific adaptor plugs.
+What you must pack for your safari are your phone, music, tablet or laptop, and their respective chargers, and country-specific adaptor plugs.

-This is just a fancy way of saying ‘meds’ – stuff you need, just in case the worst happens: diarrhea, headaches, heartburn, insect repellent, hand sanitizer, bites (antihistamine), indigestion, sore throat (lozenges), eye drops, and most important – anti-malarial tablets.
+This is just a fancy way of saying ‘meds’ – stuff you need, just in case the worst happens: diarrhoea, headaches, heartburn, insect repellent, hand sanitiser, bites (antihistamine), indigestion, sore throat (lozenges), eye drops, and most importantly – anti-malarial tablets.

 8. Odds & ends